 On the eve of trial, favorably settled a lawsuit on behalf of Palantir Technologies alleging intentional interference with economic advantage relating to an alleged potential $300 million sale of stock.

 Secured a complete victory in a two-week arbitration trial for Amazon.com, Inc., in a suit brought by eBay, alleging contract, fraud, tort, and unfair competition claims.
 (See “Amazon wins legal fight against eBay over alleged seller poaching,” CNN).

-Representing Freedom for Immigrants in a high-profile, closely watched case and obtained an injunction against ICE that protected the non-profit’s First Amendment rights and protecting a critical lifeline for persons in immigrant detention.
+Represented Freedom for Immigrants in a high-profile, closely watched case and obtained an injunction against ICE that protected the non-profit’s First Amendment rights and restored a critical lifeline for persons in immigrant detention.
 (See “Judge restores immigrant-detention hotline featured in ‘Orange Is the New Black’,” Los Angeles Times).

 Represented a leading fitness technology company in arbitration disputes and federal court litigation.

 Represented a billion-dollar apartment/hotel company in formulating and executing on a comprehensive strategy across a large portfolio of leases impacted by the COVID-19 pandemic and in related litigation.